Elections

 All voting opportunities — including advance voting days, mail-ballot options, and general voting day locations — will be published on the District’s website and in local advertising once they are confirmed by the Chief Election Officer.

 Yes.
-Non-resident property electors may be eligible to vote if they meet the criteria outlined in the Community Charter.
+Non-resident property electors may be eligible to vote if they meet the criteria outlined in the Local Government Act.

 Only one registered owner of the property may vote, and consent from the majority of other owners is required.